Axway/api-builder-docs/content/en/docs/lifecycle/_index.md

 * Fixes
 * Security updates

-Whenever possible, we would encourage you to use the latest major version of {{% variables/apibuilder_prod_name %}}, and regularly upgrade your projects to the latest major version.
+Whenever possible, we encourage you to use the latest version of {{% variables/apibuilder_prod_name %}} by regularly applying all available updates and upgrades to your projects, and to contact support if any issues arise in doing so.

 In this phase, features may be [deprecated](/docs/deprecations).
-If you see warnings in the console, you may be using a feature that is intended to be removed from the product in a future major release.
+If you see warnings in the console, you may be using a feature that is intended to be changed or removed from the product in a future major release.
 You should endeavor to resolve the deprecation warnings.
 In most cases, it may be enough to add a [deprecation flag](/docs/deprecations#deprecation-flags) to the configuration.
-You can read more about when deprecated features will be removed from the product in the [Major version compatibility policy](#major-version-compatibility-policy) section below.
+You can read more about when deprecated features are planned to be removed from the product in the [Major version compatibility policy](#major-version-compatibility-policy) section below.

 ## Maintenance phase

-After 12 months of [Active development](#active-development-phase), major versions of {{% variables/apibuilder_prod_name %}} enter the _Maintenance_ phase, where the product is actively maintained and supported, but releases happen much less regularly, and may contain any of the following:
+When a new major version of {{% variables/apibuilder_prod_name %}} is released, previous major versions enter the _Maintenance_ phase, where the product is actively maintained and supported, but releases happen much less regularly, and may contain any of the following:

 * Fixes
 * Security updates

-It is policy that features and deprecations are not introduced in the Maintenance phase.
+It is policy that deprecations are not introduced in the Maintenance phase.
 Major versions of the product will remain in the _Maintenance_ phase for 12 months, after which, the Major version is no longer supported.

 ## Major version compatibility policy